Robbie Grossman Player Props: Rangers vs. Marlins

 Robbie Grossman At The Plate

-- Grossman is hitting .224 with 13 doubles, a triple, seven home runs and 30 walks.
+- Grossman is batting .224 with 13 doubles, a triple, seven home runs and 30 walks.

-- Grossman has driven home a run in 21 games this year (28.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on four occasions..
+- Grossman has driven home a run in 21 games this season (27.6%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on four occasions..

+- He has scored in 30 games this year (39.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.